-Using tax liens in Washington DC and North Carolina is an attractive yet widely misunderstood investment option that is becoming more popular.
+Using tax liens in Charlotte is an attractive yet widely misunderstood investment option that is becoming more popular.
 Here is a cliff notes guide on how they work.
 Every city and county collect property taxes on real estate.

 When property owners fail to pay the tax bill, the city is more than happy letting you pay someone else’s tax bill.
 This doesn’t come without risk to the investor.

 What do you get for being the kind person paying someone else’s taxes?
 You earn interest on your money with the property as collateral.
 The ultimate goal is foreclosing on a property if the owner doesn’t pay the back taxes and interest.

 Sounds pretty simple, right?

 Don’t be fooled.
 For every investor making money with tax lien investments, there are a dozen others losing in the process, barely breaking even or losing money because of some unforeseen risk.

 Avoid these 5 risks using tax liens in Charlotte